Ichinose-Kazuki/dotfiles/README.md

 - sudo nixos-rebuild switch --flake .#x1carbon
 - home-manager switch --flake .#kazuki
 - nix-collect-garbage -d [--delete-older-than 7d]
+  - Run as sudo to collect system garbages.
+  - Run as a normal user to collect garbages in its home directory.
 - nix flake update [--commit-lock-file]
   - Only updates the lock file.
   - Everything in specified flake inputs will be downloaded.